-I stopped on the way at a camping shop to get a daypack for games; the employee there was a Bolton Wanderers fan, and as always I noticed two things right off: One is that football is an express route into the local culture, and the other is that, as an American, all you need is a tiny scrap of information to impress the locals.
+I stopped on the way at a camping shop to get a daypack for games; the employee there was a Bolton Wanderers fan and, as always, I noticed two things right off: One is that football is an express route into the local culture, and the other is that, as an American, all you need is a tiny scrap of information to impress the locals.

 Next up, I needed a meal, and I saw a fish and chips restaurant called Olympus.
-I do love my fish and chips, but I don’t often get them in an proper sit-down restaurant — usually more like a stand-up joint or a truck outside a game … Which I usually regret.
+I do love my fish and chips, but I don’t often get them in a proper sit-down restaurant — usually more like a stand-up joint or a truck outside a game … which I usually regret.
 So in I went — and was greeted by someone holding the door and showing me to a table.
 Well, now!

-If you cross a Shari’s with your standard old-person cafe, you would get Olympus Chippy, but with much better food.
+If you cross a Shari’s with your standard old-person café, you would get Olympus Chippy, but with much better food.
 I sat near the door and watched that doorman greet a parade of pensioners and families, and I thoroughly enjoyed a classic meal of haddock, chips, mushy peas, and white bread.
 Actually, the white bread was disgusting.

-I also enjoyed when I told the woman at the counter that I wanted an Orange Crush, thinking that’s what the menu said — only (A) she didn’t understand my goofy accent and (B) it said Orange Squash.
+I also enjoyed the confusion when I told the woman at the counter that I wanted an Orange Crush, thinking that’s what the menu said — only (A) she didn’t understand my goofy accent and (B) it said Orange Squash.
 I guess that’s just watered-down orange juice; how British.